 Read Gmail messages on other email clients using IMAP

 You can read your messages from Gmail in other mail clients, like Microsoft Outlook and Apple Mail, using IMAP.
 When you use IMAP, you can read your Gmail messages on multiple devices, and messages are synced in real time.
+You can also read Gmail messages using POP.

 Set up IMAP